Frequently Asked Questions

 Berkeley Student Farms (Student Organic Gardening Association on CalLink)

-Student Farms of Berkeley is a student-led agro-ecological association that manages a coalition of 7+ gardens on and around the UC Berkeley Campus.
-Student Farms of Berkeley is a transparent and non-discriminatory student-led organization that prioritizes coalition building, systematic inclusion, and equitable distribution of fruit and land through collective action and resistance.
-We sponsor several DeCal courses throughout the year, which focus on teaching Bay-area residents everything from basic organic garden skills to land acknowledgement.
+Student Farms of Berkeley is an agro-ecological association based on land on and around the UC Berkeley Campus.
+Student Farms of Berkeley is a transparent and non-discriminatory organization that prioritizes coalition building, systematic inclusion, and equitable distribution of fruit and land through collective action and resistance.
 Our goal is to prioritize BI-POC/LGBTQ leadership and build alliances between marginalized community members inside and outside of the Cal community.

 BERC Undergraduate